bySegunMoses/hngx-devops-stage-2/README.md

 Depends On: Ensures NGINX and Adminer services are started before NGINX Proxy Manager.
 Volumes
 postgres_data: Ensures that PostgreSQL data is stored persistently.
-Decision to Use NGINX and NGINX Proxy Manager
+The decision to Use NGINX and NGINX, Proxy Manager NGINX
-NGINX
-Reverse Proxy: NGINX serves as a reverse proxy, routing requests to the appropriate service (frontend, backend) based on URL patterns.
+Reverse Proxy: NGINX is a reverse proxy, routing requests to the appropriate service (frontend, backend) based on URL patterns.
 This setup improves security and allows for better load balancing.
-Static File Serving: NGINX efficiently serves static files, reducing load on the backend and improving response times.
+Static File Serving: NGINX efficiently serves static files, reducing the load on the backend and improving response times.
 SSL Termination: NGINX handles SSL termination, meaning it can manage HTTPS requests and forward them as HTTP to the backend services.
 NGINX Proxy Manager
 User-Friendly Interface: NGINX Proxy Manager provides a web-based interface for configuring proxy settings, managing domains, and obtaining SSL certificates with Let's Encrypt, making it easier to manage complex configurations without editing config files directly.
-SSL Management: The Proxy Manager simplifies the process of obtaining and renewing SSL certificates, ensuring secure connections for the web application.
+SSL Management: The Proxy Manager simplifies obtaining and renewing SSL certificates, ensuring secure connections for the web application.
-Access Control: It allows for easy setup of access controls and redirections, adding an additional layer of security and flexibility to the application.
+Access Control: It allows for easy setup of access controls and redirections, adding layer of security and flexibility to the application.
 How to Run the Project
 Clone the Repository: